paulwarren/nzde/dict/M/README.md

-## Manpower

- <i>n.</i>

->  At that time if you changed jobs the 'manpower' labour office had to be notified and you could be placed in what was termed 'essential services'. <i>(Dec 2003,NZ Memories,No. 45/45</i>)

->  <b>HILLIARD</b> Anyway, I wrote to the Manpower (they had the Manpower then, this was during the war) ...
-I wrote and asked them if they could let me have a man to give a hand on the place. <i>(1963,Piece of Land, A,81</i>)

 ## manpower

  <i>v.</i> a spec. use (and n and attrib) of OEDS sb1 20. (c) the number of persons available for a purpose, esp. for military service [write Labour]